Zaydani Library: 2009 Agreement

 After Omar Azziman's 4 years of negotiations in Madrid, when Bensalem Himmich was head of the Moroccan Ministry of Culture, an agreement of Scientific Cooperation between the National Library of the Kingdom of Morocco and the Library of El Escorial in December 2009 allowed the reproduction of a number of Arabic manuscripts and especially those of the Zaydani collection as microfilm copies.
 The reproduction would also comprise the manuscripts originally kept in the public library in Tetuan, which were taken during the period of the Spanish protectorate in Morocco.
 This will help the situation for Moroccan researchers who will no longer have to go to Madrid to study the manuscripts and documents of this library.

-The ceremonial presentation of the digital copy of 1939 manuscripts took place on Tuesday, July 16, 2013.
+The ceremonial presentation of the digital copies of 1,939 manuscripts took place on Tuesday, July 16, 2013.
 The ceremonies were presided by King Juan Carlos of Spain and a delegation from the Spanish Cultural Heritage Institute as well as Mohammed VI of Morocco.